Social mirror theory: Gender roles of mimicry

-Research shows that gender does play an important role in Behavioral Mimicry.
-Some of the earliest work on mimicry was conducted in domains of clinical psychology and counseling (charney 1966, Scheflen 1964).
-There are strong links that three facets of rapport; mutual attention, coordination, and positivity- associated with non-verbal behavioral mimicry.
-Women, but not men were slower to recognize the affective valence of briefly displayed facial expressions when constrained from mimicking them, attributed to the fact that facial constraints hinder women's capacity to empathize.
-Deceptive mimicry in gender identity seen in humans’ masquerades and camouflages in the nonverbal behaviors.
-The Optimal Distinctiveness Theory (ODT) hypothesizes that people are in a continual quest to balance the need for distinctiveness (seeing them differently) or assimilation (seeing themselves similar to others) and this is a direct lead to mimicry.
-Chartrand's and Bargh (1999) have coined the phrase “The Chameleon Effect” to describe the non-conscious behavioral mimicry of individuals modulating their own behavior to blend in with a current environment.
+Research has demonstrated that gender plays an important role in behavioral mimicry.
+Some of the earliest work on mimicry was conducted in the domains of clinical psychology and counseling.
+There are strong links that three facets of rapport, or mutual attention, coordination, and positivity, are associated with non-verbal behavioral mimicry.
+Women, but not men, were slower to recognize the affective valence of briefly-displayed facial expressions when constrained from mimicking them, attributed to the fact that facial constraints hinder women’s capacity to empathize.
+Deceptive mimicry in gender identity masquerades and camouflages in the nonverbal behaviors.
+The optimal distinctiveness theory (ODT) hypothesizes that people are in a continual quest to balance the need for distinctiveness (seeing them differently) or assimilation (seeing themselves similar to others) and that such a balance is a direct lead to mimicry.
+Chartrand and Bargh (1999) have coined the phrase “The Chameleon Effect” to describe the non-conscious behavioral mimicry of individuals modulating their own behavior to blend in with a current environment.